 4.6 Promoting Membership: Hubs are expected to regularly promote MyData Global’s Membership and activities in their own activities and communication.

-5.1 In order for an Informal Community Hub to be a Legal Entity Hub, the foundational documents of the legal entity must explicitly i) reflect alignment with the purpose of MyData Global ii) ensure that only members of MyData Global in good standing can be represented in the board of the Legal Entity and if applicable iii) implement the membership policy (described in Art 5.2).
-Furthermore, Hub must have shown solid progress during the past 6 months.
+5.1 In order for an Informal Community Hub to be a Legal Entity Hub, the foundational documents of the legal entity explicitly i) reflect alignment with the purpose of MyData Global ii) ensure that only members of MyData Global in good standing can be represented in the board of the Legal Entity and if applicable iii) implement the membership policy (described in Art 5.2).
+Furthermore, Hub has shown solid progress during the past 6 months.

 5.2 Legal Entity Hubs may be membership based, but in case Hub Members would have voting rights, it is explicitly forbidden to provide solely Hub Membership, with no MyData Global Membership.
-At any given time at least 90% of the members of the Hub, who have voting rights, must also be members of MyData Global.
+At any given time at least 90% of the members of the Hub, who have voting rights, are also members of MyData Global.

 5.3 Once an existing Informal Community Hub wants to set up a legal entity for the Hub, it shall provide a free form application and it’s draft bylaws or other foundational documents in English to the Board of MyData Global to be pre-approved.
 The Board shall verify that the requirements for a Legal Entity Hub are met and make a decision about allowing the Hub to set up a legal entity.